Second Assault of Dellys: Consequences

 This is how this great French Army expedition against Kabylia ended on 27 May 1844, and which despite the human losses that followed, was in fact only a French military reconnaissance in hostile territory.

 Marshal Bugeaud then boasted in his official report of having extended by this battle of more than twenty leagues to the east the radius of the suburbs of Algiers, and of having added to the French domination a fertile and populated territory, and to have conquered vast and good lands for the future and imminent European colonization.

-On both sides of the belligerents of this confrontation, the Kabyles and the French had dabbled, but there was still nothing decided for the future, because in reality, the outcome of this battle did not end than by adding a new trophy to the list of French victories in Algeria.
+On both sides of the belligerents of this confrontation, the Kabyles and the French had dabbled, but there was still nothing decided for the future, for the outcome of this battle did not end than by adding a new trophy to the list of French victories in Algeria.

 Kabylia was in fact not yet fully conquered, and the reckless Kabyles had not made their lasting submission to the new masters of the Algérois.

-The best proof of this latent and underlying rebellion is that Marshal Bugeaud was again forced twice, in 1845 and in 1847, to recommence this vigorous and muscular expedition against the Kabyles of Khachna and Djurdjura.
+The best proof of this rebellion is that Marshal Bugeaud was again forced twice, in 1845 and in 1847, to recommence this expedition against the Kabyles of Khachna and Djurdjura.